Maderno holidays

 Mid-range buys

-There isn’t a huge amount of shopping here, but there are some places that sell clothes, antiques and gifts, as well as local products like olive oil.
+You won't find a massive amount of shopping here, but there are some shops that sell clothes, antiques and gifts, as well as local products like olive oil.

 Nightlife